KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Meeting_report/Meeting_6.md

    * development platform

 ### Discussions:
-   separate tasks to work on individual and aiming to compete the formal documentations before long two weeks break.
+   separate tasks to work on individual and aim to compete the formal documentations before long two-week break.

 ### Conclusion: &nbsp;